dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 Saving writes all dirty tabs to the in-memory workspace.
 Dart files are formatted through the language server before they are written; if formatting cannot complete, the file is not saved.
 Closing a dirty tab asks for confirmation before discarding its changes.
-The root `lib/main.dart` and `pubspec.yaml` files, and folders containing them, cannot be deleted from the file tree.
+The file tree is restricted to the resolved project `root`.

 ## Development